 This is where our PEP Talks for Events differs from other keynote speeches/speakers.

 As anyone who has ever planned an event knows, engagement always builds up to the event, peaks at the event, and then falls off after the event.
 However, these levels of engagement always vary depending on the amount of time, money, and energy spent on these three (3) areas:

 - During Event: Connection (i.e. conversion)

 - Post-event: Engagement (i.e. return on investment)

 Many people get this wrong and are often satisfied when engagement peaks at the event.
-Instead, we believe “connection” is the goal of an event and actual “engagement” should happen afterwards.
+Instead, we believe “connection” is the goal of an event and actual “engagement” should happen afterward.
 In other words, when you hire a professional speaker, you should expect a “return on investment” that lasts longer than their time on stage.
-Our PEP Talks are different in the sense that while we are intentional about building connection, we are also intentional about cultivating those relationships long after the event.
+Our PEP Talks are different in the sense that while we are passionate about building connections, we are also intentional about cultivating those relationships long after the event.